 Sign a letter of agreement with the University, agreeing to the project goals, deliverables and funding milestones.

-Be used in the main course specified in this application within one year of the product(s) completion,
+Be used in the main course specified in this application within one year of the product(s) completion.

 Provide presentations on your project at the halfway point and at the conclusion of the project through delivery of OER Program workshops.